Clojadelphia/dkinzer-sicp/README.md

 ---
 [![Build Status](https://travis-ci.org/dkinzer/sicp.philly.png?branch=master)](https://travis-ci.org/dkinzer/sicp.philly)

-This is a working repository to keep my solutions to SICP problem sets as part of my participation in the SICP.philly study group.
+This is a repository of my solutions to the SICP problem sets as part of my participation in the SICP.philly study group.
-It's set up to run the problems as assertions (I like that style of thinking).
+It runs the problems as assertions (I like that style of thinking).

 ##Requirements
 * MIT-Scheme